RedTachyon/nodebook-prototype/api_docs.md

 In this case, the student chose classmates with id's 1, 6, 7 as a response to the first question (which is sociometric).
 They also chose 3 as the response to the second question, which is a scale question.
 Finally they chose one student with id 1 as a response to the third (sociometric) question.

+## Authentication

+**/auth/register**

+POST

+Expects a json with fields "email", "password", "name", "role".
+The first three are self-explanatory (email doesn't have to be an actual email, can be a username - has to be unique) The last one ("role") has to be either "teacher" or "student"

+<br></br>

+**/auth/login**

+POST

+Expects a json with fields "email" and "password", self-explanatory

+Returns a json containing auth_token which should be saved to cookies

+When using any API endpoints, include that token in the request headers.
+The header should be called Authorization, and be in the format "Bearer \<token\>"

+You can access every endpoint by including a header Authorization: SKELETON_KEY